luanped/test/readme.md

 * I could have also written UI test for index.jsx using enzyme, however as it is such a simple view, I have omitted here, however happy to provide if requested

+* Movies are clickable to print on screen more info about the movie.
+Similar thing can be done with people and tv, however it didn't add anything new, so did not do for this exercise

-* Time spent on this exercise: ~2 hours
+* Time spent on this exercise: ~3 hours

 ## How to run for development
 `npm install`